offbynull/coroutines/README.md

 If you know of any other projects please let me know and I'll update this section.

 ## Change Log

+### [1.5.0] - Unreleased
+- CHANGED: Changed required JDK version from 8 to 10.
+- CHANGED: Changed minimum JRE version from 1.4 to 1.6.
+- CHANGED: Upgraded dependencies and plugins.
+- CHANGED: Unit tests upgraded to Junit 5.

 ### [1.4.0] - 2017-11-20
 - CHANGED: Refactored to multi-pass instrumentation architecture.